inmaculadaalcon/paginationapp/README.md

 The [Jetpack Benchmark library](https://developer.android.com/studio/profile/benchmark) makes it easy to benchmark your code from within Android Studio.
 The library handles warmup, measures your code performance, and outputs benchmarking results to the Android Studio console.
-I added a few benchmark tests around critical paths during app startup - in particular, the parsing of the bootstrap data.
-This enables us to automate measuring and monitoring initial startup time
+I try to add a few benchmark tests but I couldn't end them

 Dependency Injection is implemented with [Koin](https://insert-koin.io/).
 I prefer to use this di library because is the last one I used in my current project.